TheKidThatCodes/python-computer-craft/README.md

 This fork uses restrictedpython to keep people from hacking you

+1. IF YOU ARE HOSTING AS LOCALHOST (not a replit or external server)

-1. Before you start Minecraft, enable localhost in mod server config
+   Before you start Minecraft, enable localhost in mod server config

     In case of singleplayer it's located inside your saves folder.
     In case of multiplayer check your server folder.